TheSilvered/nest/README.md

 - Has hash maps, vectors and arrays built in
 - Can be expanded with C/C++
 - Aimed at being consistent within its design
+- the standard library includes coroutines, a JSON parser and various other helper functions

 **This programming laguage is still in early development and is heavely unstable.
 The beta versions are not properly tested and might crash unexpectedly.**